 The first TRABIT training school was held in Munich in the first week of October.
-The program consisted of 4 days of courses and seminars and in one day of meetings with the program officers.
+The program consisted of 4 days of courses and seminars and in one day of meetings with the program officer.
 The week was both fun and educational.
-We learned about interesting topics in medical images and we met the other students from the TRABIT network and some of their supervisors, coming from all around the world.
+We learned about interesting topics in medical imaging and we met the other students from the TRABIT network and some of their supervisors, coming from all around the world.

 Here is a picture of us taken in front of the hospital.

 On the fourth day we travelled to Garmisch, a small town close to Munich, where we had a seminar about scientific writing held by Dr. Carsten Rohr.
-This seminar gave us some useful tips on how to structure a scientific paper and on how to effectively comunicate your results to the readers.
+This seminar gave us some useful tips on how to structure a scientific paper and on how to effectively communicate your results to the readers.

 Close to Garmisch there is the Partnachklamm, a beautiful gorge where we went for an excursion in the afternoon.